epiphany-platform/CommonDataLayer/docs/Architecture.md

 }
 ```

-for more details see [documentation][data-router]
+For more details, see the Data Router's [readme][data-router].

-## Storage layer
+## Storage Layer
 Consists of repositories for storing data.

 We can distinguish 3 types of supported repositories:
-- document
+- Document
     - PostgreSQL
-- blob
+- Blob
     - Internal solution using [Sled][sled] database
-- timeseries
+- Timeseries
     - Victoria Metrics

-### Command services
+### Command Services
-Service that translates messages received from [Data Router][data-router] into respective database format.
+Services that translate messages received from the [Data Router][data-router] into their respective database's format.
 Currently only one [Command Service][command-service] exists,
-and is built in such way that it can support either one of databases.
+and is built in such way that it can support multiple databases (one at a time).

-### Query service
+### Query Service
-gRPC frontend of each database.
-Handles generic query format and translates it into DB query language.
-Two query-services are present.
-One for timeseries databases, one for documents.
+The gRPC frontend of each database.
+Each Query Service serves a common set of queries, and translates those into their respective database's query language.
+Two query-services are present: one for timeseries databases, and one for documents.

-## Retrieval layer
+## Retrieval Layer
 Contains services responsible for materializing views and routing queries.
-Query router is capable of retrieving data from various sources.
+The Query Router is capable of retrieving data from various sources.
 More at [documentation][query-router].

 [schema-registry]: ../schema-registry/README.md